dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
+## October 19, 2020
+* padding and spacing issues with emails that are image only

 ## October 17, 2020
 * Link SMS reports to leads not contacts
 * Handle ellipses and space breaks